PreAfford: Universal Affordance-Based Pre-Grasping for Diverse Objects and Environments: Methodology

-\paragraph*{Scene-aware Grasping} Grasping tasks involve identifying an optimal manipulation, $\mathcal{G}$, based on environmental information $\mathcal{E}$ and object information $\mathcal{O}$.
-In contrast to object-centric grasping tasks, the environment plays a crucial role in scene-aware grasping, imposing constraints such as external visibility and kinematic feasibility \cite{wu2023learningenv, chen2023synthesizing}.
+Grasping tasks involve identifying an optimal manipulation, \(\mathcal{G}\), based on object and environment information \(\mathcal{O}\).
+In contrast to object-centric grasping tasks, the environment plays a crucial role in scene-aware grasping, imposing constraints such as external visibility and kinematic feasibility \cite{wu2023learningenv,chen2023synthesizing}.